 A Closer Inspection

-When a screening method, such as a mammogram, indicates you have a mass, a breast biopsy is often the next step.
+When a screening mammogram finding feels suspicious to your provider, you may get a biopsy so your doctor can make a definite diagnosis.
 A biopsy does not mean you have cancer.
-In fact, only 1 in 5 breast biopsies are found to be cancerous.
+Only one in five breast biopsies are found to be cancerous.

 You may require a surgical biopsy depending on the location or type of mass.
 This will be done in the operating room, and you will be given anesthesia and a portion of the mass is removed for testing.
 After the biopsy, your sample is tested in our lab, and you receive results within a few days.